DomainGroupOSS/react-media-query-hoc/README.md

 export default withMedia(MyComponent);
 ```

+Components wrapped by `withMedia()` won't work with React's usual `ref` mechanism, because the ref supplied will be for `withMedia` rather than the wrapped component.
+Therefore a prop, `wrappedRef` provides the same function.

 ### Server Side Rendering

 You can pass in media features from your server, all supported values can be found here: